andrewdkim7/portfolio/Tableau/README.md

 # Tableau Projects

-This folder contains Tableau visualizations I have created!
-I only recently taught myself the foundations of Tableau after discovering its utility for appealing visualizations and intend to use it to present my findings from my current project: text-classification of U.S. state constitutions and analysis of constitutional language effects on state civic culture/electoral practices.
+This folder contains Tableau dashboards I have created!
+Having taught myself Tableau, I plan to create a dashboard to visualize my current data project: an analysis of trends related to U.S. state ballot measures, and a model predicting support for future ballot measures based on various variables.
 I anticipate completing this by August 2024!